-- In the folder, make a right-click on the empty area of the folder and from the context menu select Properties.
+- In the folder, make right-click on the empty area of the folder and from the context menu select Properties.

-- In the Start menu place the properties tab, and switch to the Previous Versions tab.
+- Switch to the Previous Versions tab.

 - Choose the earlier data, and then click on the Restore button.

 Now doing this, the File Explorer shortcut will start appearing in the Start menu places folder.
-If it appears in the folder, you can now enable the File Explorer toggle in the settings app.
+If it appears in the folder, you can enable the File Explorer toggle in the settings app.

 That’s all!
-We are confident that this method will resolve the File Explorer Icon Missing in Windows 10 Start Menu issue.
+We are confident this method will resolve the File Explorer Icon Missing in Windows 10 Start Menu issue.